alanchoi00/mtrn4231-klotski-solver/README.md

 ### Computer Vision

 The vision pipeline consists of several stages that transform raw camera data into a complete and reliable board representation.
 The process begins with the detection of the four ArUco markers (DICT_4X4_50, 65 mm) mounted at the corners of the board.
-Each marker (ID 0 (top-left), 1 (top-right), 2 (bottom-left), and 3 (bottom-right))is identified and its pixel and 3D pose are estimated.
+Each marker (ID 0 (top-left), 1 (top-right), 2 (bottom-left) and 3 (bottom-right)) is identified and its pixel and 3D pose are estimated.

 ![Aruco Detections](images/debug_markers.png)